Part 7: Create the same agent with PydanticAI

 )

-This requires an Anthropic API key in your environment.
-The rest of the tool code stays the same.
+This requires an Anthropic API key in your environment, but the rest of the tool code stays the same.

 We use PydanticAI here because it gives you a common agent interface while still letting you switch providers.
 You can also combine agents that use different providers.
-This workshop keeps the example to one FAQ assistant so the provider swap stays easy to see.
+Here we keep the example to one FAQ assistant, so the provider swap stays easy to see.

 Prompt logic and function logic

 A common question is where to put logic: inside a prompt or inside a function.
-Use the prompt for instructions about behavior, like when to search or how to answer.
-Use a function for actions the model cannot do by text alone, like reading a database, sending an email, or appending a record.
+Use the prompt for behavior instructions, like when to search or how to answer.
+Use a function for actions the model can't do by text alone, like reading a database, sending an email, or appending a record.

 The docstring sits between those worlds.
-It is part of the tool description the model reads, so it should tell the model what the tool does and how to call it.
+It's part of the tool description the model reads, so it should tell the model what the tool does and how to call it.